 Herringbone or Chevron Patterns

-Another popular hardwood option—which lends itself better to a narrower plank—is to lay it out in a herringbone or chevron pattern, creating a beautiful motif that's reminiscent of elegant Parisian apartments.
+Another popular hardwood option—which lends itself better to a narrower plank—is to lay it out in a herringbone or chevron pattern, creating an elegant motif that's reminiscent of elegant Parisian apartments.
 This type of installation can be a little more costly, but it'll be entirely worth it once you see what a beautiful impact it can make in your space.
 Interior designers, however, are divided on whether these unconventional patterns should be trending in 2020.

 While Elron believes their geometric design will still resonate with homeowners, Erica Reiner, Owner and Principal of Los Angeles-based Eco Method Interiors is skipping chevron for herringbone.
 "Herringbone has a more classic and timeless look than chevron," Reiner says.

 "I like to see herringbone in simple neutral colors like white, silver, greige, or ivory where the pattern it makes can do all the talking.
 Butting a white herringbone tile pattern up against an original or vintage wood floor in a nice walnut or mahogany color has a divine effect," adds Reiner.
-On a similar note, Monte thinks both patterns are modern yet classic, especially when paired with neutral colors and materials like Carrera, Calcutta and hardwood floors.
+On a similar note, Monte thinks both patterns are modern yet classic, especially when paired with neutral colors and materials like Carrera, Calcutta, and hardwood floors.

 Consider applications like backsplashes, kitchen floors, and entryways for these patterns.